dem1995/machine-learning/curriculum/probability/probability.md

 <img src="https://i.upmath.me/svg/p(%5Comega)%3D%5Cfrac%7B1%7D%7B40%7D" alt="p(\omega)=\frac{1}{40}" />

-Exercise: Considering what you know about how a PDF works, see if you can derive the continuous and discrete distributions for arbitrary starting and ending values for the sample space.
+**Exercise**: Considering what you know about how a PDF works, see if you can derive the continuous and discrete distributions for arbitrary starting and ending values for the sample space.

 #### Using PDFs and PMFs
 PDFs and PMFs can be used for a variety of purposes, including finding the probability of an event occurring and finding the mean value for a distribution.